News Update 014 December 2017: Armistice Day at Villers-Bretonneux 11/11/2018

-Registration for Armistice Day (Remembrance Day) 11/11/2018 at Villers-Bretonneux is now open and in high demand.
-With an attendance cap of approximately 8000 people in total being able to attend the 2018 Remembrance Day (Armistice Day) Centenary ceremony at Villers-Bretonneux Anzac Centenary service due to security constraints, this, along with the Anzac Day Centenary battle of Villers-Bretonneux in April 2018 will be probably one of the most "in demand" ceremonies of all the Western Front centenary events.
+Registration for Armistice Day (Remembrance Day) 11/11/2018 at Villers-Bretonneux is now in high demand.
+With an attendance cap of ONLY 2000 Australian visitors in total being able to attend this 2018 Remembrance Day (Armistice Day) 2018 Centenary ceremony at Villers-Bretonneux due to security constraints, we have already reached 25% of the total capacity booked.
+Please DO NOT DELAY if you wish to attend this historic - "once in a lifetime" event.

-If you wish to to attend this 'once in a lifetime' Armistice Day ceremony at Villers-Bretonneux you MUST register NOW at DVA to attend the ceremony.
+If you wish to to attend this 'once in a lifetime' tour to the Armistice Day ceremony at Villers-Bretonneux with us you MUST register NOW at DVA to attend the ceremony.
 No registration - No entry!

 The new Sir John Monash Interpretive Centre Villers-Bretonneux: Opening Anzac Day 2018